 Netdata has been capable of monitoring web log files for quite some time, thanks for the weblog python.d module, but we recently refactored this module in Go, and that effort comes with a ton of improvements.

 You can now use the LTSV log format, track TLS and cipher usage, and the whole parser is faster than ever.
 In one test on a system with SSD storage, the collector consistently parsed the logs for 200,000 requests in 200ms, using ~30% of a single core.
 To learn more about these improvements, see our v1.19 release post.

-This tutorial will walk you through using the new Go-based web log collector to turn the logs these web servers constantly write to into real-time insights into your infrastructure.
+This guide will walk you through using the new Go-based web log collector to turn the logs these web servers constantly write to into real-time insights into your infrastructure.

 Set up your web servers

 As with all data sources, Netdata can auto-detect Nginx or Apache servers if you installed them using their standard installation procedures.

 Almost all web server installations will need no configuration to start collecting metrics.
 As long as your web server has readable access log file, you can configure the web log plugin to access and parse it.